 Apparently, after further exploration, I discovered that the impetus for the tire company occurred when Harvey (Kim’s grandfather) left a job with a Columbus, Ohio buggy company to start a small enterprise based on a central tenet—replacing hard rubber wheels found on buggies with pneumatic tires that could be mounted on wheels, which in turn could be attached to motor cars.
 It also didn’t hurt that Harvey had forged a close relationship with pioneer car manufacturer Henry Ford.

 You may recall, from earlier in this piece, that Harvey’s great-great grandfather was John Firestone, making him restauranteur Kim Firestone’s GGGG Grandfather.
 And to review, John Firestone was an older brother to Mount Olivet’s Jacob Firestone.
 The common relative was the father of John and Jacob, Mathias Firestone, German immigrant to America and son of progenitor Nicholas Feuerstein.

 Lastly, a prime local “Firestone” family connection can be made by mainstay eateries in our beautiful Downtown Frederick.
-We’ve explained the connection to the self-named restaurant (Firestones Culinary Tavern), but we have several others owned and operated by Fountain Rock Management headed by Phil Bowers including Brewer’s Alley, Isabella’s, Acacia and Ayse Meze.
+We’ve explained the connection to the self-named restaurant (Firestones Culinary Tavern), but we have several others that were once owned and operated by Fountain Rock Management headed by Phil Bowers including Brewer’s Alley, Isabella’s, and the former Acacia.
 Phil’s ancestors include the Frederick Firestone family members through his great-grandmother, Chrisse (Firestone) Bowers, the wife of Grayson E. Bowers.